xapple/forest_puller/NOTES.md

 * Adapt the CBM-EU fluxes used in gains and losses based on expert input.

 * Make predictions based on data acquired?

-## Analysis tables

-Each table should include the 27 european countries.

-* Maximum forest area in million hectares, one column per source (see picture of hand-written table) and this time no column `diff_percent`.

-* Maximum (over time) forest area in million hectares for IPCC and SOEF only.
-  Add a column `diff_percent` = (IPCC_area - SOEF_area) / SOEF_area * 100
-  sort by the diff_percent column.

-* Create statistic that shows (e.g. for the last year available) in form of a table, the total surface for the given country and the proportion of that that is "available for wood supply", for each given source that has this information (SOEF, HPFFRE).
-  For HPFFRE "FAWS" -vs- sum of FAWS, FNAWS, FRAWS.
-Replace NaNs by zero.
-  For SOEF, add a column prop_aws = area_aws / forest_area

-* Table with average gains (i.e. growth per hectare) over all years available.
-(IPCC, SOEF, HPFFRE) (see picture of hand-written table)
-  For IPCC only in tons, for SOEF in both volume and tons, for HPFFRE both in volumes and tons.

-* Same for average losses (i.e. harvest per hectare).
-Add FOASTAT source.

 # Ideas